catay/rrst/README.md

 ### rrst diff

-The diff command compares package versions between tagged revisions.
+The diff command compares package versions between tags or revisions.
-It takes a repository name and a whitespace delimited list of tags.
+It takes a repository name and a whitespace delimited list of tags or revisions.

 ```bash
 $ rrst -c config.yaml diff CENTOS-7-6-X86_64-updates production test latest